Department of Education, Sport and Culture

 ● use a curriculum sequence linked to the school’s curriculum expectations which allows access to online or offline teaching and learning resources.

-● will provide suitable and relevant distance learning activities which engage pupils.
+● will provide suitable and relevant remote learning activities which enable pupils to make progress

-● select the appropriate tools that will be consistently used across the school in order to allow interaction, assessment and feedback where appropriate and make sure quality is monitored.
+● select the online tools that will be consistently used across the school in order to allow interaction, assessment and feedback where appropriate and make sure quality is monitored

-● recognise that some pupils with additional needs may not be able to access distance education without adult support, and so schools will work with families to support learning.
+● recognise that some pupils with additional needs may not be able to access remote education without adult support, and so schools will work with families to support learning

 ● ensure that there are sufficient learning opportunities provided in order to challenge and engage pupils related to pupils’ age, stage of development and/or additional educational needs, for example where this would place significant demands on parents/carers’ help or support.

-● where possible and appropriate for a class, group or individual child, plan a programme that is of a similar proportion to the core teaching they would receive in school, with flexibility for different parts of the curriculum.
+● plan a programme that is of a similar proportion to the core teaching pupils would receive in school, with flexibility for different parts of the curriculum

 Department of Education, Sport and Culture